Ledmonds/space-sanke/ReadMe.md

 # Introduction:
 Modern implementation of the classic Snake game written in the p5js library, created by Jaymz Edmonds: https:p5js.org/.
-Please clone / unpack repo, then launch index.html to begin game.
+You will need a locally running web server pointed at ./Space.Snake/ directory.
+Please clone / unpack repo, then lauch http://localhost to start the game.

 ![Alt text](./assets/cover_image.jpg?raw=true "Space Snake.js")

 ## Game Outline
 Snake is a game where the player manoeuvres a Snake which grows in length, with the Snake tail itself being a primary obstacle.
-Players must avoid their own Snake tail, while attempting to navigate to and eat randomly spawning food items.
-The game is finished when a player either collides with the game border or the Snakes tail.
+Players must avoid their own Snake tail, while attempting to navigate to, and eat randomly spawning food items.
+The game is finished when a player either collides with the game border or their own Snakes tail.

 ## Movement Controls
-- WSAD Letter Keys: Players can use WSAD keys for direction movement.
+- WSAD Letter Keys: Players can use teh WSAD keys for directional movement.
-- UDLR Arrow Keys: Players can also use the UDLR (Up, Down, Left, Right) directional arrow keys for direction movement.
+- UDLR Arrow Keys: Players can also use the UDLR (Up, Down, Left, Right) arrow keys for directional movement.
-- Shift: Players can use Shift key to slow and speed up in game movement speed.
+- Shift: Players can use the Shift key to slow and speed up in game movement speed.
+Useful when dealing with difficult food spawns, or navigating tricky tail paths.

 ## Classes: